FanDuel, DraftKings Support Winning For Missouri Education

 Licenses for brick-and-mortar sportsbooks would not cost more than $250,000, and online permit fees wouldn’t surpass $500,000.
 Those licenses would need to be renewed every five years.

-The proposed constitutional amendment to legalize Missouri sports betting would tax operators’ adjusted gross revenues at 10%.
+The proposed constitutional amendment to legalize sports betting would tax operators’ adjusted gross revenues at 10%.
 Most of the funding would go toward education, ranging from elementary schools to colleges and universities.
 Winning for Missouri Education notes that Missouri teachers have the third-lowest pay in the nation.

 At least $5 million of the tax money would also go to the state’s Compulsive Gaming Fund.